-During the lifetime of the foundation, the founder is entitled to take fundamental decisions regarding amending the foundation charter, when he/she reserves this right for himself/herself or in cases stated explicitly in CzCC.
+During the lifetime of the foundation, the founder is entitled to take fundamental decisions regarding amending the foundation charter, when they reserve this right for themselves or in cases stated explicitly in CzCC.

 The founder can also create such a right for the governing board or another (outside) body.
-This is a very open approach and every founder has to be aware of the possible consequences (destabilisation of the foundation structure, no asset separation etc.)
+This is a very open approach, and every founder has to be aware of the possible consequences (destabilisation of the foundation structure, no asset separation etc.)